 Unlike, the previous type, gas-powered guns are powered by butane cartridges, fuel cells, or gas tanks instead of electricity. they also come in various sizes and capabilities but are less common than the electric guns.
 Their obvious advantage is the ability to function even during power outages or in workplaces that don’t have electricity plugs nearby.

 Infrared heat guns sound like an invention from the future.
 But they’re as simple as normal heat guns except that instead of hot air, the tool uses infrared heat.
 A downside is that models of this type generally generate less heat than their electric counterparts producing only 400 to 600 degrees Fahrenheit.
 This heat range may not be powerful enough for some types of work especially those in the workplace.
 However, infrareds are also cheaper and can help to reduce harmful chemical fumes that can result from using heat on materials such as paint.

 This type of heat gun is best for professionals who use the tool frequently in their jobs.
 Industrial heat guns are built more sturdily to withstand long and intense use.
 They also are equipped to churn out hot air at higher temperatures than regular guns.

 Another aspect you should consider when choosing a heat gun is temperature control.
 This feature, which allows the user to switch between temperatures depending on the material you’re using it on, is available in most guns.
 Lower temperatures may not be enough to chip dried paint on walls but temperatures too high might burn the material and damage the thing it was painted on.

-Most mid-range heat guns have dual temperature control features which allow users to toggle between two temperature settings.
-Meanwhile, variable temperature controls are available on more expensive models which allow users to set the temperature on their guns exactly how they need it to be.
+Most mid-range heat guns have dual temperature control features that allow users to toggle between two temperature settings.
+Meanwhile, variable temperature controls are available on more expensive models that allow users to set the temperature on their guns exactly how they need it to be.